Isss11/Sinclair-Molecule-Viewer/README.md

+# Sinclair MolViewer
 This is a full-stack web application that I made for CIS*2750 (Software Systems Development and Integration) at the University of Guelph.

-Sinclair MolViewer takes SDF files of molecules, and creates a corresponding SVG image file to represent them on the website.
-It outputs the SVG file to the webserver, allowing the user to rotate it as they want to see it from different angles.
-The user also has the ability to choose the size and colours of atom elements.
+The Sinclair MolViewer takes uploaded SDF files of molecules, and creates a corresponding SVG image file to represent them on the website.
+It outputs the SVG file to the webserver, allowing the user to rotate it as they want to see the molecule from different angles.
+The user also has the ability to choose the size and colours of different atom elements.

-**Technologies Used**
+## **Technologies Used**
 Front-End: JavaScript, JQuery, HTML/CSS
 Back-End: Python, C, Swig, SQLite

-With the front-end, JQuery was used for the majority of the JavaScript programming, while using HTML/CSS files to design/structure the webpages.
+With the front-end, JQuery was used for the majority of the JavaScript programming, while HTML and CSS was used to design and structure the webpages.

-On the back-end C library was programmed to perform molecule-specific computations quickly in the back-end, which was used by the varying Python programs.
+On the back-end, a C library was programmed to perform molecule-specific computations quickly, which was used by the Python scripts in the project.
 Python was used to interface with the SQLite database and perform back-end web-server operations.

 The Swig file used to allow my program to interface the C library with Python was created by Professor Kremer.

+## Images

 *Determining how an Oxygen Element will Look*
 ![Screenshot 2023-05-01 205105](https://user-images.githubusercontent.com/89956249/235558402-e46450fd-e7ab-440a-83a7-53c263d267b3.png)